Crasader/Runners-Laravel/docs/app/9_notifications.md

 # Log System

-You can easyly add loging for our diferents models, thats allow you to conserve a stack of all the actions performed in the app.
+You can easily add logging for our different's models, that's allow you to conserve a stack of all the actions performed in the app.
-For loging actions we use the eloquent events and laravel subscriber system.
+For logging actions we use the eloquent events and laravel subscriber system.
-Thats allo you to easyly add logging on any model as you want, after attaching these events, all actions performed in the model will be saved in the logs table, and can be acceced by the log page.
+That's allow you to easily add logging on any model as you want, after attaching these events, all actions performed in the model will be saved in the logs table, and can be acceded by the log page.

 ## How to attach it to a model